apocist/uniformity/README.md

 $ npm install uniformity
 ```

-Configure your correct Twitter API settings in ./config/social/twitter.blank.js then rename to 'twitter.js'
+Configure your correct Twitter API settings in ./config/config.json (refer to ./config/defaults.json)

 **NOTE**: Any *minor* version updates may require a `npm install` to acquire the latest libraries.
 During Alpha stages, updates will not be considered backwards-compatible.